morgangraphics/simple-webapp-or-service-with-lets-encrypt/README.md

-smoothly# Deploying a secure, simple web application in production with Let's Encrypt & Certbot
+Deploying a secure, simple web application in production with Let's Encrypt & Certbot

 [Let's Encrypt](https://letsencrypt.org/) is a free, automated, and open certificate authority brought to you by the nonprofit [Internet Security Research Group (ISRG)](https://www.abetterinternet.org/).
 [Certbot](https://certbot.eff.org/) is a free, open source software tool for automatically using Let’s Encrypt certificates on manually-administrated websites to enable HTTPS.
 [Certbot](https://certbot.eff.org/) is made by the Electronic Frontier Foundation (EFF), a 501(c)3 nonprofit based in San Francisco, CA, that defends digital privacy, free speech, and innovation